ahmedtmcs/Visualization-Javascript/README.md

     Master in ADVANCED ANALYTICS ON BIG DATA

-For further information, please send and email to:
+For further information, please send an email to:
     **ahmedtazi@hotmail.com**